jcassarly/nrc_mazebot/README.md

 ####Veer Away From Wall

+Assigned to Jonathan

 When a robot gets too close to a wall, robot rotates to move away from the wall. <br />
 This function takes higher precedence than getParallel

 ###Angled Wall

+Assigned to Megan

 If there is a significant difference between differences in front and back, there’s an angled wall. <br />
 Dont use angled wall to keep parallel

 ###Ramps

+Assigned to Adam/Andrea

 Use opposite side sensors until ramp is detected<br />
 If gyroscope detects ramp, start using side walls to keep parallel